DRZDONG/Uber-Real-Time-Server/README.md

-# MiniUber
-Designed and developed a real-time Uber-like Server that provides a platform for both rider and driver to share locations using Spring Boot and Spring Cloud framework with the micro-service programming structure
+Designed and developed a real-time car location monitor system that helps Uber simulate and update car location status for both rider and driver using Spring Boot and Spring Cloud framework with the micro-service programming structure